sodadata/docs/soda/new-documentation.md

 #### November 30, 2022

+* Adjusted the documentation for dataset discovery because, as of Soda Core v3.0.14, the action no longer derives a `row_count` metric; see [Dataset discovery]({% link soda-cl/profile.md %}#discover-datasets).
 * Added documentation for the preview of the [alert notification rules]({% link soda-cloud/notif-rules.md %}) feature.

 #### November 28, 2022